baetyl/baetyl/doc/us-en/FAQ.md

 - To make sure messages will be persist in local disk which are sent to local hub, the topic's QoS must be set to 1.
 - To make sure messages will be sent to cloud successful, the QoS of `rules` configuration of Remote module must be set to 1, which includes remote sub's QoS and the pub's QoS.
 By referring to [Configuration Analysis Document](./tutorials/Config-interpretation.md)

 **Question 18**: After the configuration is sent from the cloud to the edge, the default startup mode is `docker` container mode.
-After modifying `mode: native` in `etc/openedge/openedge.yml` the startup error is similar to the following: `failed to update system: open /Users/ Xxx/openedge_native/var/run/openedge/services/agent/lib/openedge/hub.baidubce.com/openedge/openedge-agent:0.1.2/package.yml: no such file or directory`.
+After modifying `mode: native` in `etc/baetyl/baetyl.yml` the startup error is similar to the following: `failed to update system: open /Users/ Xxx/baetyl_native/var/run/baetyl/services/agent/lib/baetyl/hub.baidubce.com/baetyl/baetyl-agent:0.1.2/package.yml: no such file or directory`.

 **Suggested Solution**: At present, our cloud management does not support the process mode.
-If you need to start `OpenEdge` in process mode locally, please refer to the configuration content in `example/native` and execute the command `make install-native`.
-Install and start by process with the command `sudo openedge start`.
+If you need to start `Baetyl` in process mode locally, please refer to the configuration content in `example/native` and execute the command `make install-native`.
+Install and start by process with the command `sudo baetyl start`.

-**Question 19**: There is a similar error when downloading the image: `error="Error response from daemon: Get https://hub.baidubce.com/v2/: x509: failed to load system roots and no roots provided" openedge= Master
+**Question 19**: There is a similar error when downloading the image: `error="Error response from daemon: Get https://hub.baidubce.com/v2/: x509: failed to load system roots and no roots provided" baetyl= Master
 `

 **Suggested Solution**: This is because the `ca-certificates` package is missing from the system and can be installed to solve this problem.